 - SPECTATORS – All spectators must remain above the 18-yard line (Penalty Box).
 There should be no one behind the goal area.
-If anyone in an inappropriate area does not move when requested, ask the coach to handle the situation.
+If anyone is in an inappropriate area, ask the coach to handle the situation.

 - PRE-GAME CONFERENCE – For the 3-man system, following is a checklist of items that a referee should cover with the assistant referees.
 Please be as comprehensive as you can when working with inexperienced referees.